1 Chapter 1 - Basics of Business Strategy

 The Company is committed to bringing the best user experience to its customers through its innovative hardware, software and services.
 The Company’s business strategy leverages its unique ability to design and develop its own operating systems, hardware, application software and services to provide its customers products and solutions with innovative design, superior ease-of-use and seamless integration.
 As part of its strategy, the Company continues to expand its platform for the discovery and delivery of digital content and applications through its Digital Content and Services, which allows customers to discover and download or stream digital content, iOS, Mac, Apple Watch and Apple TV applications, and books through either a Mac or Windows personal computer or through iPhone, iPad and iPod touch® devices (“iOS devices”), Apple TV, Apple Watch and HomePod.
 The Company also supports a community for the development of third-party software and hardware products and digital content that complement the Company’s offerings.
 The Company believes a high-quality buying experience with knowledgeable salespersons who can convey the value of the Company’s products and services greatly enhances its ability to attract and retain customers.
 Therefore, the Company’s strategy also includes building and expanding its own retail and online stores and its third-party distribution network to effectively reach more customers and provide them with a high-quality sales and post-sales support experience.
 The Company believes ongoing investment in research and development (“R&D”), marketing and advertising is critical to the development and sale of innovative products, services and technologies.
 3

-In the case of Mexican public firms, it is possible to download annual reports in the Mexican Exchange, Bolsa Mexicana de Valores (www.bmv.com.mx).
-For example, the 2016 annual report of Grupo Alfa, S.A.B. de C. V states the following business strategy:
+In the case of Mexican public firms, annual reports can be downloaded from the Mexican Exchange, Bolsa Mexicana de Valores (https://www.bmv.com.mx).
+For example, the 2016 annual report of Grupo Alfa, S.A.B. de C.V. states the following business strategy:

 ALFA ha venido desarrollando una estrategia que busca capturar las oportunidades de crecimiento que le brindan sus negocios actuales y aquéllos relacionados, ya sea de manera orgánica o por adquisiciones.
 Al efecto, las empresas de ALFA elaboran planes de inversión que permitan alcanzar los objetivos señalados, aprovechando las habilidades que ellas han desarrollado con el tiempo.
 ALFA estudia los supuestos macroeconómicos y de negocio en que se basan los planes de inversión de sus empresas, asegurándose de Reporte Anual 2016 12 alcanzar las metas financieras establecidas.
 También, vigila que dichos planes individuales armonicen con sus propios objetivos estratégicos de largo plazo.
 Para la autorización de los proyectos de inversión de sus empresas, ALFA sigue una estricta disciplina.
 Al efecto, ALFA ha establecido parámetros de rentabilidad mínima de proyectos, así como de niveles de apalancamiento máximo, buscando el uso eficiente del capital dentro de un marco de riesgo financiero adecuado.
 Además de los proyectos de inversión de sus empresas principales, y dada su naturaleza de empresa controladora, ALFA analiza constantemente oportunidades para maximizar el valor del capital de sus accionistas, a través de manejar en forma dinámica su portafolio de negocios.
 Así, frecuentemente se analizan potenciales adquisiciones en los negocios relacionados, o en otros donde pueda aprovechar sus fortalezas.
 4